jgo28/DjangoTestApp/readme.md

 - **Template**: Django needs a convenient way to generate HTML dynamically.
 A template contains the static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.

 ## Getting Started
 If you haven't already, consider installing an environment manager for Python such as [Conda](https://docs.conda.io/en/latest/).
-It's helpful because it isolates Python dependencies so your computer system isn't bogged down by them.
+It's helpful because it isolates Python dependencies so your computer system isn't being overflowed with them.

 Run this command to install the libraries/frameworks that this application uses: